Give your pre-loved gear a new lease of life by donating to charities that make a difference. Here’s where to go to make a donation in Singapore!

 The Salvation Army

-They accept most used items for donation in Singapore and have drop-off locations and Salvation Army donation booths islandwide here.
+They accept most used items and clothing for donation in Singapore and have drop-off locations and Salvation Army donation booths islandwide here.
 But be aware they get more than they can use, so a vast number of items are ultimately shipped out of Singapore.
 Sometimes they aren’t accepting donations, so check first!

 ShareLeh